Turun Palloseura

 Veritas Stadion, club's home ground.

 Turun Palloseura, commonly known as TPS, is a professional football club based in Turku, Finland.
-Since 2024, the men's team competes in Ykkösliiga, the second highest tier.
+Since winning promotion in 2025, the men's team competes in Veikkausliiga, the highest tier.
 Nicknamed "Tepsi", the club was founded in 1922.

-TPS have won 8 League titles and 3 Finnish Cups.
+TPS have won eight League titles and three Finnish Cups.
 They play their home league matches at Veritas Stadion, with a capacity of 9,372 seats for most matches.